MARA Student Experience

 100% of survey respondents said they would recommend the MARA program.

-We invite you to browse the statistics pulled from a recent exit survey of graduates who completed the Master of Archives and Records Administration program in fall 2023.
+We invite you to browse the statistics pulled from a recent exit survey of graduates who completed the Master of Archives and Records Administration program in spring 2024.
 Note percentages are rounded and may not always equal 100. (n=2 responses)

 • 100% said they would recommend our MARA program.

-• According to the survey respondents, the top strengths of the MARA program are its cost, faculty, and curriculum
+• According to the survey respondents, the top strengths of the MARA program are its flexibility, faculty, and online learning environment

-• The survey respondents completed the MARA program in three years.
+• The survey respondents completed the MARA program within four years.
 Did you know that you can complete the MARA program at your own pace, choosing the number of courses you want to take each semester?
 You have up to seven years to earn your graduate degree.

 • Our school also provides robust career development resources to students, as well as offers individual consultations with a career advisor.
-Of those who used the career services, 100% were Very Satisfied.
+100% were Very Satisfied with our career services.

 • Advising and student support are a top priority at our school.
 The survey respondents rated the guidance they received from their academic advisor as Very Good.